Our Mistakes

 How we fell short: We have gradually expanded our marketing efforts since 2018.
 In May 2020, as part of these efforts, we updated our Privacy Policy.

 Our updated policy included the ability to share personal information with service providers to assist with our marketing efforts.
-Our contracts require them to keep the information confidential and only use it to assist us with their contracted services.
+Our contracts required them to keep the information confidential and only use it to assist us with their contracted services.

 We decided to use Facebook as such a service provider, and on July 12, 2020, we used email addresses of some donors to create a Facebook Custom Audience to help us identify other potential donors.
 We understand this to be a common tool for social media marketing.
 The email addresses were hashed, or converted to randomized code, locally before they were uploaded to Facebook for processing to create a Custom Audience.
 Facebook was required by our contract to delete the email addresses promptly after the Custom Audience was created and was not allowed to use the email addresses for other purposes.